-The Medical Scholars Program at the Urbana-Champaign campus enables students to combine the study of medicine leading to the M.D. with graduate or professional study in a second field leading to the Ph.D., J.D. or M.B.A.
-The program seeks to produce leaders uniquely qualified and motivated to address the issues shaping modern medical practice, the health care system, and biomedical research; issues related to the profound advances in science and technology; and those that arise from the pressures of socioeconomic forces.
+The Medical Scholars Program enables students to combine the study of medicine leading to the MD with graduate study in a second field leading to the PhD.
+The program seeks to produce leaders uniquely qualified and motivated to address the issues shaping modern medical practice, including health care systems, biomedical research, advances in science and technology, and pressures arising from socioeconomic forces.

 Approved Areas of Specialization

 The University offers graduate study in more than 100 fields in which MSP applicants may propose combined degree study.
-Indeed, MSP students can pursue graduate study in any discipline offered on campus.
-In addition to the traditional biomedical sciences, current students are participating in graduate programs in engineering, the physical sciences, humanities, and social sciences.
+Indeed, MSP students can pursue graduate study leading to a PhD in any discipline offered on campus.
+In addition to the traditional biomedical sciences, students may pursue graduate study in engineering, the physical sciences, humanities and social sciences.

-Students in the Medical Scholars Program are expected to fulfill all the degree requirements of both the College of Medicine and the second discipline.
-At their discretion, some Ph.D. programs allow a limited number of medical school classes (up to 12 hours) to count toward completion of the graduate degree.
-Faculty advisors from the medical school and from the graduate units help students set realistic long-term study plans that integrate the two curricula.
+Students in the Medical Scholars Program are expected to fulfill all the degree requirements of both the Carle Illinois College of Medicine and the graduate PhD program.
+At their discretion, graduate programs allow medical school classes to count toward completion of a portion of the graduate degree.
+Faculty advisors from the medical school and from the graduate unit help students set realistic long-term study plans that integrate the two curricula.